CalPlug/python-raven/reporter/readme.md

 ## Raven Script

-Edit the path to run.py in ravenscript.sh:13.
+Edit the path to direct_mqtt_run.py and the run title name in ravenscript.sh:14.

 Run
 ```